 Q: Can my child join a certain age group if he/she is not of age, but exceptionally talented and/or has taken other music classes before?

 A: (see answer above) We recognize that many of our students are exceptionally talented and have had strong exposure to music at an early age.
 Many have participated in WeBop or other music classes before, and it is this mix of experiences that contributes to the richness of WeBop class, where group interaction is encouraged.

 Q: If my child has a disability can he/she join?

 A: Absolutely.
 Please contact our staff to determine if this setting is the right one for you and your child.

 Q: Can siblings attend WeBop together?

 A: Yes, siblings may attend the same class together if they are within the age limits of the specific class.
-Each child must have an adult participating with them in class per child.
-If they are not within the age range of a specific class, families may register siblings in separate classes.
+Each child must have an adult participating with them individually in class.
+If they are not within the age range of a specific class, families may register the siblings in separate classes.

 Q: May I bring another child to class? (i.e. A sibling who is not in the same age group as the other child, or not of age for the program)

 A: All WeBop age children (8 months – 5 years) must register for the class they attend.
 If they are of the appropriate age for the class, siblings or friends may register as single class attendees to join.
 If you have a second child that will not be able to join the class, please plan to have a second adult accompany them in our waiting area just outside the WeBop classroom.
 The WeBop curriculum places a very strong emphasis on the adult-child experience, having only students in the classroom allows each child to get the proper attention in class.